-12 See Simon Chesterman, The UN Security Council and the Rule of Law, available at http://ssrn.com/abstract=1279849.
+11 See Simon Chesterman, The UN Security Council and the Rule of Law, available at http://ssrn.com/abstract=1279849.
 See infra note 63.

-13 I shall use the term "national sovereign" simply to refer to independent countries acting in their (external) sovereign capacity.
+12 From now on, I shall use the term "national sovereign" simply to refer to independent countries acting in their (external) sovereign capacity.
 It is a loose usage-like my use of "nation-state"-and it is not supposed to beg any questions about the doctrine of nationalism.
-It embraces countries as diverse as the U.S., France, Russia New Zealand, Belgium, Rwanda, Fiji, and so on.
+It embraces countries as diverse as the U.S., China, France, New Zealand, Belgium, Fiji, and so on.

-14 See, for example, Robert Goodin, Toward an International Rule of Law: Distinguishing IL-Breakers from Would-Be Law-Makers, 9 JOURNAL OF ETHICS 225 (2005).
+13 See, for example, Robert Goodin, Toward an International Rule of Law: Distinguishing IL-Breakers from Would-Be Law-Makers, 9 JOURNAL OF ETHICS 225 (2005).

-and centrifugal chaos.15 That may be more of a problem at the national level, where state agencies are trying to do so much; but as international governance expands it may become a problem at the international level as well.
-A tangle of horizontal checks and balances among a plethora of agencies is one thing, where the agencies are operating relatively independently of one another, but as the problems they address become more interconnected and as global administration becomes more extensive and multi-faceted, there will be some pressure to think about clearer lines of review and control.
-If these begin to become more pyramidal in shape-if we try to reduce the chaos of agency A ruling on the activity of agency B and vice versa, and there being no mechanism to resolve their disagreements about such review-then of course we will have to face up to the problem of reconciling supremacy in such a structure with the ROL.
+law may provide an occasion for conflict or paralysis.
+14 This may be more of a problem at the national level, where state agencies are trying to do so much; but as international governance expands it may become a problem at the international level as well.
+A tangle of horizontal checks and balances among a plethora of agencies is one thing where the agencies are operating relatively independently of one another; but as the problems they address become more interconnected and as global administration becomes more extensive and multi-faceted, there will be some pressure to think about clearer lines of review and control.
+If these begin to assume a pyramidal shape-if we try to reduce the chaos of agency A ruling on the activity of agency B and vice versa and there being no mechanism to resolve their disagreements about such review-then of course we will have to face up to the problem of reconciling supremacy in such a structure with the ROL.

 [In this context, it is worth remembering that, although many ROL theorists think that strong judicial review of executive action (and maybe of legislative action too) is essential for the ROL, many recognize at the same time that the supremacy of the highest entity exercising judicial review does pose something like a Hobbesian problem.
 Unreviewable rule by judges in a supreme court is, they might say, as much an instance of rule by men as unreviewable power of any other kind.
-The rule of law is not satisfied by a sovereign-like entity wearing a gown or sitting in a wood-paneled chamber.] ^{16 17}
+The rule of law is not satisfied by a sovereign-like entity wearing a gown or sitting in a wood-paneled chamber.]15